af001/Data-Science-Portfolio/README.md

 # Northwestern MSDS
 Northwestern University MS in Data Science - Portfolio

-This repo contains Python code that was used for assignments while attending Northwestern University.
+This portfolio is a compilation of notebooks that I have created over the course of my studies for my Masters in Data Science at Northwestern University as well as personal/side projects